 Our stay at Lake View Hostel was exactly what we were looking for in a place to stay in Guatape, Colombia.

-Our private room was clean and quiet (with a view of the lake to boot!), and having both the Thai Terrace and a delicious breakfast on site was a major win (try the breakfast burrito in the morning–you won’t regret it).
+Our private room was clean and quiet (with a view of the lake to boot!), and having both the Thai Terrace and a delicious breakfast on site was a major win.
+For breakfast, be sure to try the breakfast burrito: you won’t regret it!

-The hostel itself was lots of fun: there were plenty of communal spaces for hanging out, relaxing, or just enjoying the view.
+The hostel itself had a great laid-back environment and lots of fun.
+There were plenty of communal spaces for hanging out or just relaxing and enjoying the view.

-We loved being just a short walk away from both the center of Guatape with all of its vibrant colors and also the lakefront, and would not hesitate to stay again!
+We loved being just a short walk away from both the center of Guatape with all its vibrant colors and the lakefront, and would not hesitate to stay again!

 The only downside we would note is the slow wifi connection: you’ll be fine to check social media, but don’t plan on doing any intensive internet-based work while here.